marchaesen/vcxsrv/mesalib/docs/gallium/cso/rasterizer.rst

     When true clip space in the z axis goes from [0..1] (D3D).
 When false [-1, 1] (GL)

-depth_clip
+depth_clip_near
+    When false, the near depth clipping plane of the view volume is disabled. depth_clip_far
-    When false, the near and far depth clipping planes of the view volume are disabled and the depth value will be clamped at the per-pixel level, after polygon offset has been applied and before depth testing.
+    When false, the far depth clipping plane of the view volume is disabled. depth_clamp
+    Whether the depth value will be clamped to the interval defined by the near and far depth range at the per-pixel level, after polygon offset has been applied and before depth testing.
+Note that a clamp to [0,1] according to GL rules should always happen even if this is disabled.

 clip_plane_enable
     For each k in [0, PIPE_MAX_CLIP_PLANES), if bit k of this field is set,